-Let me start by saying that a lot of people who backpack around Europe use a hiking-style backpack — which are great but they’re designed for backcountry hiking and not city travel (check out our guide to choosing a backpack).
-These hiking-style bags not only look pretty silly when placed in the urban setting but many of their features are simply not suited for city-to-city travel.
+Let me start by saying that a lot of people who backpack around Europe use a hiking-style backpack.
+These are great, but they’re designed for backcountry hiking and not city travel (check out our guide to choosing a backpack).
+These hiking-style bags not only look pretty silly when placed in the urban setting, but many of their features are simply not suited for city-to-city travel.

-The Tortuga Travel Backpack is different because all its features are geared toward the urban traveler.
-At first glance you’ll notice that it is pretty sleek (at least compared to other travel backpacks) and it is much more inconspicuous than the typical bright red/blue/orange hiking bag.
+The Tortuga Travel Backpack is different because all of its features are geared toward the urban traveler.
+At first glance, you’ll notice that it is pretty sleek (at least compared to other travel backpacks) and it is much less conspicuous than the typical bright red/blue/orange hiking bag.
 That’s what actually first caught my eye about this bag.
 I can see myself wearing this in cities like London or Paris and not feeling totally out of place.
 But even the best looking backpack needs to be functional.
-Continue reading to find out my thoughts of the Tortuga Travel Backpack.
+Continue reading for my thoughts on the Tortuga Travel Backpack.

-The Tortuga Backpack is carry-on size so you won’t have to pay all those extra checked baggage fees (often $30-$60 per bag) or worry about the airline losing your luggage.
-Being that this bag is carry-on size, you will have to be conscious of traveling light.
+The Tortuga Backpack is carry-on sized, so you won’t have to pay all those extra checked baggage fees (often $30-$60 per bag) or worry about the airline losing your luggage.
+Being that this bag is carry-on sized, you will have to be conscious of traveling light.
 This is actually a positive thing because I believe that traveling light is much more freeing and enjoyable.
-For those of you who might not consider traveling with a single carry-on bag I want to strongly urge you to consider this option.
+For those of you who might not consider traveling with a single carry-on bag, I strongly urge you to consider this option.

 Padded Shoulder Straps and Hip Belt

 One thing to look for in a travel backpack are the padded shoulder straps and hip belt.
-Most will offer some padding but some hardly have any.
-The Tortuga’s straps and hip belt offer plenty of padding so no worries there.
-The suspension system on the Tortuga isn’t the most advanced that I’ve seen and it doesn’t have load lifters that add extra comfort, but it does do a pretty good job for its intended use.
-If you need a bag that you can wear for a few hours at a time then you might want to get something else, but if you’re mainly going to be wearing your bag from the train to the hostel then you’ll be fine.
+Most will offer some padding, but some have hardly any.
+The Tortuga’s straps and hip belt offer plenty of padding, so no worries there.
+The suspension system on the Tortuga isn’t the most advanced I’ve seen, and it doesn’t have load lifters that add extra comfort, but it does do a pretty good job for its intended use.
+If you need a bag that you can wear for a few hours at a time, you might want to get something else.
+If you’re mainly going to be wearing your bag from the train to the hostel, you’ll be fine.

 I really like how the bag is streamlined and just contains the things you’ll need for urban traveling.
 There are no extra straps or anything else to get caught while you’re on the move.

-It may not seem like a big deal now but having two sturdy handles comes in super handy.
-As you can see from the photos the bag can be carried from the top of from the side.
-This is important when carrying your bag through narrow plane, train and bus isles.
-This is something I wish my previous backpacks would have had this feature.
+It may not seem like a big deal now, but having two sturdy handles comes in super handy.
+As you can see from the photos, the bag can be carried from the top or from the side.
+This is important when carrying your bag through narrow plane, train, and bus aisles.
+This is something I wish my previous backpacks would have had.

-Carrying a laptop is always a bit daunting and so it’s nice to see that his bag includes a place to stash you laptop.
+Carrying a laptop is always a bit daunting, so it’s nice to see that this bag includes a place to stash your laptop.
 This bag can carry up to a 17″ laptop (you can see my 13″ Macbook Air in the photo above).

 External Pocket and Water Bottle Pocket

 There is one external pocket, two water bottle pockets, and a pocket on each hip belt.
-The main external pocket is big enough to carry some books, a light jacket, and a few other odds-and-ends.
-It does expand a bit so it gives you the option shove extra stuff in there.
-The water bottles are actually big enough to carry a bottle of water — this isn’t always a given in other bags.
-These pockets to zip so you can store other stuff in there.
-The pockets on the hip belt are good for storing things like tickets, small pads of paper, hand wipes, band-aids, etc.
+The main external pocket is big enough to carry some books, a light jacket, and a few other odds and ends.
+It does expand a bit, so you can shove extra stuff in there.
+The water bottle pockets are actually big enough to carry a bottle of water — this isn’t always a given in other bags.
+These pockets zip so you can store other stuff in there as well.
+The pockets on the hip belt are good for storing things like tickets, small pads of paper, hand wipes, Band-aids, etc.

-On the inside of the flap there are two mesh pockets for storing stuff.
-On the inside of the case there are two other zippered pockets.
-These pockets buckle together to from a compression strap which keeps your clothes from moving around as you move.
+On the inside of the flap, there are two mesh pockets for storing stuff.
+On the inside of the case, there are two additional zippered pockets.
+These pockets buckle together to form a compression strap which keeps your clothes from moving around as you move.